On affine rigidity: Affine Rigidity in R d

 An affinity matrix is \emph{strong} if it encodes all of the affinely independent relations in every hyperedge of $(p,\Theta)$. \end{definition}

-\begin{lemma} If the framework $(q, \Theta)$ is affinely equivalent to $(p, \Theta)$ then the coordinates of $q$ are in the kernel of any affinity matrix for $(p, \Theta)$.
+\begin{lemma} If the framework $(p, \Theta)$ is affinely preequivalent to $(q,\Theta)$ then the coordinates of $q$ are in the kernel of any affinity matrix for $(p, \Theta)$.
 Additionally, the converse is true if the affinity matrix is strong. \end{lemma} \begin{proof} Clear from the definitions. \end{proof}

 The kernel of an affinity matrix of a framework $(p,\Theta)\in C^d(\Theta)$ always contains the subspace of $\RR^v$ spanned by the coordinates of~$p$ along each axis and the vector~$\vec 1$ of all~$1$'s.
-This corresponds to the fact that any affine image of $p$ is equivalent to~$p$.
+This corresponds to the fact that any $p$ is preequivalent to any of its affine images.
 If $p$ is a proper $d$-dimensional configuration (with full $d$-dimensional affine span), these vectors are independent and span a $(d+1)$-dimensional space.
 In particular, a generic framework of a hypergraph with at least $d+1$ vertices in $\RR^d$ is proper, so for such frameworks the corank of any of its affinity matrices must be no less than $d+1$.

 The rank of strong affinity matrices fully characterize affine rigidity.